robmoore-i/Eatcheap/README.md

 # Build instructions (from scratch):

-1. Go to http://www.jsoftware.com/stable.htm and download J804 for windows.
+1. Go to http://www.jsoftware.com/stable.htm and download J804 for your operating system

 2. Unzip it wherever you like, but remember where obviously, the folder that is unzipped is called your J home